A summary of the achievements and lives of deconstructivist architect Rem Koolhaas and organic architect Santiago Calatrava.

-Rem Koolhaas began his studies in 1968 from the Architectural Association School of Architecture, London, England.
-During 1972, he studied at Cornell University, New York where he met German architect Oswald Mathias Ungers and later at the Institute for Architecture and Urban Studies, NYC.
+Rem Koolhaas began his studies in 1968 at the Architectural Association School of Architecture, London, England.
+In 1972, he studied at Cornell University, New York where he met German architect Oswald Mathias Ungers and later at the Institute for Architecture and Urban Studies, NYC.

-Rem Koolhaas founded his architectural firm Office for Metropolitan Architecture – OMA in 1975 in London along with other founding members Elia Zenghelis, Zoe Zenghelis and Madelon Vriesendrop, Rem Hoolhaas’s wife.
+Rem Koolhaas founded his architectural firm Office for Metropolitan Architecture – OMA in 1975 in London along with other founding members Elia Zenghelis, Zoe Zenghelis, and Madelon Vriesendrop, Rem Koolhaas's wife.
 Zaha Hadid, Rem Koolhaas’s student, and Shohei Shigematsu joined as partners later.

-Postmodernism was prevalent during the time when several architects participated in an exhibition for Venice Biennale in year 1980.
+Postmodernism was prevalent when several architects participated in an exhibition for the Venice Biennale in the year 1980.
 Italian architect Paolo Portoghesi arranged this exhibition that required architects to design facade architecture.
-Designs created by OMA, Frank Gehry and Costantino Dardi represented an abstract architecture and a unique architectural style.
+Designs created by OMA, Frank Gehry, and Costantino Dardi represented abstract architecture and a unique architectural style.
 They presented a new architecture other than Postmodernism or classical architecture.
-Rem Koolhaas is well known for his book on architecture and urban designing, ‘Delirious New York: A Retroactive Manifesto for Manhattan’.
+Rem Koolhaas is well known for his book on architecture and urban design, ‘Delirious New York: A Retroactive Manifesto for Manhattan’.

-Some of Rem Koolhaas buildings are Central China Television Building, Beijing; Shenzhen Stock Exchange building, Parc de la Villette, Paris; Kunsthal, Rotterdam; Irish Prime Minister residence; Seattle Central Library, Seattle; Embassy of the Netherlands, Berlin; Qatar National Library, Qatar; Milstein Hall, Cornell University; Casa sa Musica, Portugal; McCormich Tribune Campus Center, Illinois Institute of Technology, Chicago and many others.
+Some of Rem Koolhaas's buildings are the Central China Television Building, Beijing; Shenzhen Stock Exchange building, Parc de la Villette, Paris; Kunsthal, Rotterdam; Irish Prime Minister residence; Seattle Central Library, Seattle; Embassy of the Netherlands, Berlin; Qatar National Library, Qatar; Milstein Hall, Cornell University; Casa sa Musica, Portugal; McCormick Tribune Campus Center, Illinois Institute of Technology, Chicago and many others.

-Rem Koolhaas was honored with the Pritzker Architecture Prize in 2000 and Royal Gold Medal in 2004.
+Rem Koolhaas was honoured with the Pritzker Architecture Prize in 2000 and the Royal Gold Medal in 2004.

-Santiago Calatrava is a Spanish and Swiss architect, painter and a sculptor.
+Santiago Calatrava is a Spanish and Swiss architect, painter, and sculptor.
 He is also a structural engineer.
-He is widely recognized for the designs of bridges, stadiums, railway stations and museums with organic sculptural masses.
-Santiago Calatrava won AIA Gold Medal, European Prize for Architecture and Auguste Perret Prize.
+He is widely recognized for the designs of bridges, stadiums, railway stations, and museums with organic sculptural masses.
+Santiago Calatrava won the AIA Gold Medal, the European Prize for Architecture, and the Auguste Perret Prize.

 Some of his most significant projects are World Trade Center Transportation Hub, NYC, US; Turning Torso, Malmo, Sweden; Milwaukee Art Museum; Olympic Sports Complex of Athens; Opera House, Valencia; Margaret Hunt Hill Bridge, Dallas; City of Arts & Sciences and Auditorio de Tenerife, Santa Cruz de Tenerife.

-Santiago Calatrava was born on 28th July, 1951 in Benimamet, Valencia, Spain.
+Santiago Calatrava was born on 28th July 1951 in Benimamet, Valencia, Spain.
 He initially studied in Valencia.
-During 1957, he entered the School of Applied Art to learn sketching and painting.
-When Santiago Calatrava finished his secondary school, he went to Paris to begin his studies at the Ecole des Beaux Arts but due to student turmoil at the institute, he had to go back to Valencia.
+In 1957, he entered the School of Applied Art to learn sketching and painting.
+When Santiago Calatrava finished secondary school, he went to Paris to begin his studies at the Ecole des Beaux-Arts but due to student turmoil at the institute, he had to go back to Valencia.
 He entered the Polytechnic University of Valencia where he completed his architecture studies and later studied urbanism.

-While in University, he wrote two books about vernacular architecture of Ibiza and Valencia.
-He began studying civil engineering from the Swiss Federal Institute of Technology, Zurich, Switzerland in 1975.
-During 1981, he completed his doctorate.
-Santiago Calatrava was inspired by the Swiss engineer Robert Maillart.
+While at University, he wrote two books about the vernacular architecture of Ibiza and Valencia.
+He began studying civil engineering at the Swiss Federal Institute of Technology, Zurich, Switzerland in 1975.
+In 1981, he completed his doctorate.
+Santiago Calatrava was inspired by Swiss engineer Robert Maillart.

-Santiago Calatrava won AIA Gold Medal, European Prize for Architecture and Auguste Perret Prize.
+Santiago Calatrava won the AIA Gold Medal, the European Prize for Architecture, and the Auguste Perret Prize.